 I’m blathering, by the way.
 Bottom line: browning = extra flavor whether cooking in the oven or the slow cooker.
 The world, however, will not come to an end if you do not brown the meat.
 It’s simply a matter of good, better, best.

-Carnitas can be served, unadorned, along side beans and rice with some pico de gallo, or it can be wrapped in a tortilla and dressed with pico de gallo, shredded cabbage, and a little cheese.
+Carnitas can be served, unadorned, along with black beans and Mexican-style rice with some pico de gallo, or it can be wrapped in a tortilla and dressed with pico de gallo, shredded cabbage, and a little cheese.
 It will also make a delicious addition to a ‘taco’ salad.

 Big Piece of Advice

 Don’t cheat on the ingredients.
 They are all important.
 This includes ALL of the spices and herbs and even the orange.
 Does the orange surprise you?
 It is a part of carnitas.